swiftlang/swift-evolution/Proposal.md

     /// - Complexity: O(*n*) where *n* is the length of the collection.
     @discardableResult
     public mutating func shift(
-        from range: Range<Index>, toJustBefore insertionPoint: Index
+        from range: Range<Index>, to insertionPoint: Index
     ) -> Range<Index>

-    /// Shifts the elements in the given range expression to the specified
+    /// Shifts the elements in the given range expression to just before the
-    /// insertion point.
+    /// element at the specified index.
     ///
     /// - Parameters:
     ///   - range: The range of the elements to move.